martin-ottens/proto2testbed/docs/commands.md

 There are several ways to interact with Proto²Testbed, the options depend on the configuration and the phase the testbed is currently in.

 ## Top-Level Controller Commands
-In the most cases, users will interact with Proto²Testbed by using the CLI of the Testbed Contoller.
+In the most cases, users will interact with Proto²Testbed by using the CLI of the Testbed Controller.
 It is invoked with the command `p2t <subcommand> <arguments>` (or `proto-testbed <subcommands> <arguments>` when not installed globally).
 *Arguments* can be common for all subcommands or subcommand specific.
 The following arguments can be used for all subcommands:
 - **`--verbose`/`-v`**: Increase verbosity of log outputs for debugging (`-vv` to show even more log messages)